-Tool Shortcut Key Description Drilldown n/a The Drilldown Abutton appears beside some data entry fields and in some column headings in transaction detail entry tables.
-Click it to view details of the record or transaction in the corresponding field.
+Tool Shortcut Key Description view details of the record or transaction in the corresponding field.
 You can "drill down" both within Sage 300 programs and between separate programs.
 For example, you can drill down: From General Ledger transactions to original transaction entries.
 From Accounts Receivable to Order Entry.
 From Accounts Payable to Purchase Orders.
 From one transaction to an originating transaction (such as from a credit note to the invoice) within a program.
 Alt + E Open the Set Criteria dialog box to filter the list of records to display in the Finder.
-Finder 🔍 F5 The Finder \square appears in some data entry fields, and in some table headings in transaction entry screens.
+Finder Q F5 The Finder appears in some data entry fields, and in some table headings in transaction entry screens.
 Click it when you want to look up records you can select for a field.